bbauska/CAD101en/README.md

 In this regard, HTML syntax is less rigorous than XHTML syntax.

-In this section (part 2), you learned that HTML5 Includes features for categorizing sections of web pages, and managing data, video and audio tools.
+In this section, you learned that HTML5 Includes features for categorizing sections of web pages, and managing data, video and audio tools.